yying1/Java_personal/95702_DistributedSystem/95702_Readme.md

 ***
 **Note**:

 This directory contains instructions and personal works for this course.
+Some content in this directory came from the official course repo: https://github.com/CMU-Heinz-95702.

 **Course Description**: